French far-right leader meets with Orban in Budapest

 Asked in 2019 about a possible alliance with Le Pen, Orban appeared categorically against.
 “Absolutely not!
 I have nothing at all to do with Madame Le Pen”.

 “When political leaders are out of power, they can slip out of control.
-I don’t want to get mixed up with any of that,” he added, referring to the Le Pen’s lack of governing experience.
+I don’t want to get mixed up with any of that,” he added, referring to Le Pen’s lack of governing experience.

 Pundits are quick to point that Orban’s sudden change of heart is likely linked to Fidesz’s exclusion, last March, of the center-right European People’s Party (EPP), which led to a more acute isolation on the European stage and the need to find new like-minded friends.